-Knuckles Range is one such popular tourist attraction in Sri Lanka that is ideally suited for both amateur and veteran hikers.
-You can pick anything between a 2 to an 8 km hike, and find yourself spotting a variety of aviaries, animals, flora and fauna.
+Knuckles Range is a popular tourist destination in Sri Lanka, suitable for both amateur and veteran climbers.
+You can choose to climb 2 to 8 km and find a variety of bird species, animals, plants and fauna.

-Stretching over both the Kandy and Matale districts of Sri Lanka; Knuckes Range is approachable from Matale, Kandy, Wattegama, Laggala and Hasalaka.
-Spanning an area of 18,512 hectares, this popular tourist attraction of Sri Lanka has its own unique ecosystem.
-The main mountain range is spread over 12 miles.
-Deriving its name from the image of a clenched fist, the mountain range is a key source from which many rivers in Sri Lanka are formed.
-Hulu River, Heen River and Kalu River all start from Knuckles Range, hikers will surely delight in the numerous waterfalls and streams to be found.
+It covers both the Kandy and Matale districts of Sri Lanka.
+The Knuckles range can be reached from Matale, Kandy, Wategama, Laggala and Hasalaka.
+Covering an area of 18,512 hectares, this popular tourist attraction has an ecosystem unique to Sri Lanka.
+The main mountain range stretches for 12 miles.
+Slopes are a major source of many rivers in Sri Lanka.
+The Hulu River, the Heen River and the Black River all start from the Knuckles Mountains, and climbers will surely be delighted by the waterfalls and streams they can find.

-Amongst the 141 species of flowers, 250 varieties of trees to be found in this mountain range 160 of these species are said to be endemic.
-Wildlife at Knuckles Range is also diverse, visitors can spot a variety of birds and larger animals like elephants, deer, giant squirrel, wild boar and leopard.
-There is much to be found and explored at this popular attraction in Sri Lanka.
+Of the 141 species of flowers, 250 species of trees found in this mountain range are said to be endemic to this 160 species.
+Knuckles wildlife visitors can also find a wide variety of large animals such as birds and elephants, deer, squirrels, wild boar and leopard, too.
+There is so much to discover and explore in this popular attraction in Sri Lanka.

 These photos were taken between Bambarella and Meemure villages (35 Km).
 There are no foot paths from Batagalla to Meemure.
 The only help out there was our map and the compass.
 We came to Bambarella by bus (B205), from Bambarella to Batagalla there is a minor road.
 Batagalla is the last place that we found human activities since we reach to Meemuree.
 After Batagalla we started to climb the rock mountain called “Rilagala” (1604.77).